 Employment

-The U.S. Bureau of Labor Statistics reported that state and local governments added an estimated 21,000 jobs in May 2025, with local governments responsible for all of the increase.
-State and local employment has increased in all but two of the last 39 months and the aggregate level of state and local employment has exceeded its previous February 2020 peak by 637,000 jobs.
+The U.S. Bureau of Labor Statistics reported that state and local governments added an estimated 11,000 jobs in December 2025.
+State and local employment has increased in all but three of the last 40 months and the aggregate level of state and local employment has exceeded its previous February 2020 peak by 673,000 jobs.

 The charts below present the relative changes in state and local government and private sector employment since 2007.